pombredanne/dsts/README.md

 The installation script requires virtualenv to be installed.

 This will create a symbolic link between in the lib directory pointing to the src directory.
-This allows one to import the data structures from a python intrepretter running in an activated virtual environment, e.g:
+This allows one to import the data structures from a python intrepretter running in an activated virtual environment (see next session), e.g:

     >>> from dsts.suffix_array import SuffixArray